 Others may prefer face to face contact.

 Personally, I prefer face to face.
-I find it more effective as with online contact, I get easily distracted.
+I find it effective as I get very distracted.
 So, face to face helps me to remain focused.

 Have a substantial balanced diet